 We have a Family Support Worker (FSW), Mrs Charles, who often works with pupils and their families to offer support and guidance.
-If you feel this is something you would like to investigate further, please contact your child's Class Teacher, the SENDCo or FSW directly.
+She is supported by Mrs Rowley.
+They are both ELSA and Lego trained.
+If you feel this is something you would like to investigate further, please contact your child's Class Teacher, the SENDCo or FSWs directly.